 High vendor quality is everything

 Like many, I have experienced the pain of time- and product loss due to problems with vendors.
 One experience comes to mind with a particular vendor that causes my blood to boil to this day.
 First, the system’s software, developed in conjunction with spectroscopists instead of chromatographers, had valve-switching timing that wasted 30% of the sample during every run.
 The vendor was completely unresponsive to service requests.
-After much discussion, the service manager finally said to me “Ok, so we screwed up, what can I do now to make this right by you?”
-Without hesitation I uttered, “Well, I’m done trying to get the equipment to perform as advertised and you have clearly complete disregard for my work.
-I expect a full refund and for you to come take the systems away now, hopefully before I push them off the lab bench.”
+After much discussion, the service manager finally acknowledged that they had not lived up to their standard and accepted to collect the equipment and refund my lab.

 Another traumatic experience was with a consumables vendor sold highly discounted columns that failed, resulting in loss of precious compounds.
 Fearing that our methods were the cause of the problem, I tried unsuccessfully to discuss the issue with an applications chemist but was always referred to the sales organization.